dmarx/bench-warmers/ufldl_history.md

   * linear probing
   * visualizing CNN features, distill
   * 2015 - ["Distilling the Knowledge in a Neural Network"](https://arxiv.org/abs/1503.02531) - Geoffrey Hinton, Oriol Vinyals, Jeff Dean
+  * hinton's "dark knowledge" (if there was a second paper? the one with the held out mnist digits)

 * examples of manual feature engineering for computer vision
   * 2014 - ["My solution for the Galaxy Zoo challenge"](https://sander.ai/2014/04/05/galaxy-zoo.html) - Sander Dieleman